 Want to be one of those people that others are naturally drawn to?
 Being positive and grateful is one of the 16 secrets of naturally charming people.
 Gratitude is contagious and makes those around you happy too, and people like to be around those who make them feel uplifted.

 “Gratitude is not a limited resource, nor is it costly.
 It is abundant as air.
 We breathe it in but forget to exhale.” — Marshall Goldsmith, executive leadership coach and author

 10 Little Compliments You Should Be Giving Every Day

 Gratitude can help you let go

 “Have gratitude for the things you’re discarding.
-By giving gratitude, you’re giving closure to the relationship with that object, and by doing so, it becomes a lot easier to let go.” — Marie Kondo, Japanese consultant and author
+By giving gratitude, you’re giving closure to the relationship with that object, and by doing so, it becomes a lot easier to let go.” — Marie Kondo, professional organizer and author

 Kondo’s approach to decluttering became revolutionary not just in housecleaning but as a whole lifestyle for many people.
 Why?
-She encourages people to give gratitude to their things for their “service,” to help you appreciate what you have and make it easier to give it away when its usefulness has ended.
+She encourages people to give gratitude to their things for their “service,” help you to appreciate what you have and making it easier to give it away when its usefulness has ended.

 Roses and thorns

 “Some people grumble that roses have thorns.
 I am grateful that thorns have roses.” — Alphonse Karr, writer